mngeethasree/Facebook_Link_Prediction/README.md

 ## Objective:

 To predict the possibility of future link between all the users, given the current state of connections.
-Given a new user pair (Um, Un), model should be able to predict what is the probability that um is most likely to follow un in future.
+Given a new user pair (Um, Un), model should be able to predict what is the probability that Um is most likely to follow Un in future.

 ## Structure of Data: